Argentina Human Rights 2017 Report April 2018

 d.
 Discrimination with Respect to Employment and Occupation

 The most prevalent cases of workplace discrimination were based on gender (see section 6, Women) and age.
 Discrimination also occurred on the basis of HIV-positive status (see section 6, HIV/AIDS and Social Stigma) and against individuals of indigenous origin.
 In April 2016 the Ministry of Labor, Employment, and Social Security issued a resolution promoting progressive actions in the workplace and prohibited companies from screening blood for HIV when conducting employment-related medical screening.

 e.
 Acceptable Conditions of Work

-Federal labor law sets standards in the areas of health, safety, and hours.
+Federal law sets standards in the areas of hours and occupational safety and health.
 The maximum workday is eight hours, and the maximum workweek is 48 hours.
 Overtime pay is required for hours worked in excess of these limits.
-The law sets minimums for periods of rest, requiring a minimum of 12 hours of rest to start a new workday.
-Sundays are holidays, and those required to work on Sundays are paid double.
-However, laws governing acceptable conditions of work were not enforced universally, particularly for workers in the informal sector.
+The law prohibits excessive overtime and defines permissible levels of overtime as three hours a day.
+Labor law mandates between 14 and 35 days of paid vacation, depending on the length of the worker’s service.

 The law sets premium pay for overtime, adding an extra 50 percent of the hourly rate on ordinary days and 100 percent on Saturday afternoons, Sundays, and holidays.
 Employees cannot be forced to work overtime unless work stoppage would risk or cause injury, the need for overtime is caused by an act of God, or other exceptional reasons affecting the national economy or “unusual and unpredictable situations” affecting businesses occur.